slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
-> *"You’re no under no obligation to be the same person you were 5 minutes ago."
+> *"You’re under no obligation to be the same person you were five minutes ago."
 -- Alan Watts*
 > *"What do you really despise?
 By this you are truly known."
 -- Frank Herbert